-High energy resolution fluorescence detection - X-ray absorption spectroscopy (HERFD-XAS, 167 hereafter HR-XAS for simplicity) analyses at the Au L3 edge (11.919 keV) of the two experimental fluids 168 were performed at FAME-UHD (BM16) beamline (Proux et al. 2017) of the European Synchrotron 169 Radiation Facility, Grenoble, France, using a recently developed crystal analyzer spectrometer operating in 170 HERFD mode (Llorens et al. 2012).
-Compared to conventional XAS spectroscopy, HR-XAS has two major 171 advantages: i) a significant gain in spectral resolution compared to nominal resolution defined by the core 172 173 hole width of the absorption edge; this gain allows accurate detection of different features in the X-ray 174 absorption near-edge structure (XANES) spectral region, which are indicative of Au coordination environment, but are generally poorly expressed in nominal-resolution spectra (e.g., Pokrovski et al. 2015, 175 2021), and ii) the ability to efficiently filter out all unwanted contributions from elastic scattering and 176 fluorescence from other elements in the fluid matrix, and thus significantly improve both the limit of 177 178 detection for Au and signal-to-noise spectral ratio.
-The beamline X-ray optics incorporated a Si(220) doublecrystal monochromator with sagittal focusing (beam spot full width at half maximum at the sample 179 $\sim 100 \times 200 \ \mu m^2$), Rh-coated mirrors for harmonic rejection, and a crystal analyzer spectrometer with 3 180 181 Si(660) crystals under He(gas) atmosphere in a Rowland circle geometry (1-meter diameter).
-The experimental spectral resolution was measured to be 0.9 ± 0.1 eV at the L α_1 Au fluorescence line, which 182 corresponds to a significant gain in resolution compared to classical mode (core-hole lifetime broadening is 183 5.54 eV at Au L_3 -edge; Campbell and Papp, 2001).
-High-resolution fluorescence XANES, together with 184 185 EXAFS (extended X-ray absorption fine structure), spectra were recorded using a Vortex EX-90 monoelement detector.
-The use of such an energy-resolved detector (bandwidth ~200 eV) allowed counting the 186 photons diffracted by the spectrometer crystals in Bragg conditions for Au L α_1 (Bragg's angle = 85.71°) and 187 removal of all other contributions due to energy-resolved detection, thereby greatly improving the resulting 188 189 signal-to-noise ratio.
+XAS spectroscopy, HR-XAS has two major advantages: (1) a significant gain in spectral resolution compared to nominal resolution defined by the core hole width of the absorption edge; this gain allows accurate detection of different features in the X-ray absorption near-edge structure (XANES) spectral region, which is indicative of Au coordination environment but is generally poorly expressed in nominal-resolution spectra (e.g., Pokrovski et al. 2015, 2021), and (2) the ability to efficiently filter out all unwanted contributions from elastic scattering and fluorescence from other elements in the fluid matrix, and thus significantly improve both the limit of detection for Au and signal-to-noise spectral ratio.
+The beamline X-ray optics incorporated a Si(220) double-crystal monochromator with sagittal focusing (beam spot full-width at half maximum at the sample ~100 × 200 μm2), Rh-coated mirrors for harmonic rejection, and a crystal analyzer spectrometer with 3 Si(660) crystals under He(gas) atmosphere in a Rowland circle geometry (1 m diameter).
+The experimental spectral resolution was measured to be 0.9 ± 0.1 eV at the $L\alpha_1$ Au fluorescence line, which corresponds to a significant gain in resolution compared to classical mode [core-hole lifetime broadening is 5.54 eV at Au L_3 -edge; Campbell and Papp (2001)].
+High-resolution fluorescence XANES, together with EXAFS (extended X-ray absorption fine structure), spectra were recorded using a Vortex EX-90 mono-element detector.
+The use of such an energy-resolved detector (band width ~200 eV) allowed counting the photons diffracted by the spectrometer crystals in Bragg conditions for Au $L\alpha_1$ (Bragg's angle = 85.71°) and removal of all other contributions due to energy-resolved detection, thereby greatly improving the resulting signal-to-noise ratio.
 Transmission (nominal-resolution) spectra were simultaneously recorded using silicon diodes collecting scattered radiation from a Kapton foil placed in the incident and transmitted X-ray beam.
-190 Energy calibration of each scan was checked using a gold metal foil whose L3-edge energy was set to 191 192 11,919.0 eV as the maximum of the spectrum first derivative.
+Energy calibration of each scan was checked using a gold metal foil whose L_3 -edge energy was set to 11919.0 eV as the maximum of the spectrum first derivative.
 The accuracy of this calibration over the whole experimental duration is about ± 0.5 eV.
-193